FEMR/femr/CONTRIBUTING.md

 #Community
 1. [JIRA](https://teamfemr.atlassian.net)
-2. We collaborate on Slack - contact kevin.zurek@teamfemr.org for an invite!
+2. We collaborate on Slack - contact ken.dunlap@teamfemr.org for an invite!

-#Installation and Configuration using IntelliJ IDEA 14
+#Installation and Configuration using IntelliJ IDEA 14*
+*use development branch for most up-to-date information

 ### Required downloads
 1. [MySQL 5.6](http://www.mysql.com/)